Abhijit2505/Cat-Photo-Classification/README.md

 ### General Methodology:

-As usual you will follow the Deep Learning methodology to build the model:
+As usual you will follow the Deep Learning methodology to build the model,

     1. Initialize parameters / Define hyperparameters
     2. Loop for num_iterations: